Tim Tebow: Media and culture

 Tebow's football background combined with his outspoken views on Christianity led some media pundits to label him as a 'cultural phenomenon'.

 A nationwide controversy surrounded Tebow's decision to appear in an ad funded by the socially conservative organization Focus on the Family that was broadcast on February 7, 2010, during Super Bowl XLIV on CBS.
 There were two 30-second commercials which included Tebow's personal story as part of a pro-life stance.
 The abortion issue was not specifically mentioned in the ad.
 Pro-choice groups criticized the ad, while pro-life groups supported Tebow.

 In 2011, Tebow was the first quarterback to be featured in ESPN's "Year of the Quarterback" series.
 The documentary, titled Tim Tebow: Everything in Between, followed him from the 2010 Sugar Bowl to the 2010 NFL draft.
 It premiered on January 6, 2011.
 On November 8, 2011, the documentary was released on DVD.

 On May 31, 2011, HarperCollins released Through My Eyes, an autobiography that Tebow co-wrote with author Nathan Whitaker.
 Tebow details his early life growing up in Jacksonville and the Philippines, as well as his experiences as a college football quarterback.
 By March 4, 2012, it had spent 24 weeks on the New York Times best seller list.
 It was named the #1 sports book of 2011.
-Tim followed his memoir with a young readers' edition titled Through My Eyes: A Quarterback's Journey, also co-written with Whitaker.
+Tebow followed his memoir with a young readers' edition titled Through My Eyes: A Quarterback's Journey, also co-written with Whitaker.

 Tebow was the subject of a 2012 documentary on NFL Network's A Football Life entitled The Faces of Tebow.
 He is a spokesperson for Nike, Jockey International, FRS Health Energy, and TiVo.

 In 2013, Tebow collaborated with headphone maker Soul Electronics to create his own signature line of headphones.
 He launched a line which he called the 'Jet'.

 In an episode that aired on February 4, 2016, Tebow competed against The Vampire Diaries actress Nina Dobrev on Spike's Lip Sync Battle.
 Tebow won the lip-sync contest with performances of "Take Your Time" by Sam Hunt and "Eye of the Tiger" by Survivor.